LudoTreb/LudoTreb/README.md

 you = Instance.TableTennisPlayer(name="your_name", is_player=True)

 if you.is_player:
-    print(f"We must meet to play together 🏓❣️😊")
+    print("We must meet to play together 🏓❣️😊")
 ```
 <br>